ed-conte/personal-literature-review-website/design-plan/design-journey.md

 > Emotion is a big part of design.
 What emotions were you thinking about or trying to convey in your designs?

 > The design aims to evoke a sense of calm, professionalism, and intellectual curiosity.
-I entend to encourage users to immerse themselves in deep, thoughtful explorations of the historical fiction presented on the site.
+I plan to keep the user calm by not bombarding them with an overuse of imagery and meaningless text.
+I will retain a sense of proffessionalism in my chosen font, colorscheme, and formatting.
+Although there is a large quantity oftext on the site.
+I intend to encourage users to immerse themselves in deep, thoughtful explorations of the historical fiction presented on the site.

 ## Composition (Final Submission)